Frequently Asked Questions - Networking

 Note: After establishing a wireless connection to Concordia's CUNE or CUNESecure network, students must register their connection at www.cune.org in order to access the wireless network, even if you have already registered the wired connection.

 An encrypted or unencrypted wireless connection is possible.
 Users are strongly urged to configure their computers to use an encrypted wireless connection for secure communication.
-If you do not have the latest ipsCA security certificates installed on your computer, you may install the ipsCA Certificate bundle.
-More detailed directions for your specific device may be found online.

 A. Step-by-step directions for an encrypted connection using the software that is part of Windows 7.